bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 Ensure that `iterated-images.rkt` is in the same `tutorial_1` folder as your `tutorial_1.rkt` file.
 Throughout, you will practice defining functions that depend on the functions from this library in order to create more complicated images than in Tutorial 0.

-Remember a great resource for general Racket questions is the [official Racket documentation] (https://docs.racket-lang.org/).
+Remember a great resource for general Racket questions is the [official Racket documentation](https://docs.racket-lang.org/).
 This documentation includes definitions and explanations for features in Racket and how to use them.
 The `iterated-images.rkt` library also has its own documentation we'll take a look at later.

 * * *